ryanpeters-MSFT/DotNetModernizationVbd/readme.md

 # .NET Framework to .NET Core Migration

+This repository is comprised of a set of examples and supporting documentation to demonstrate major changes required when migrating a .NET Framework application to .NET "Core".
+In these examples, all examples are using .NET 8, but most concepts are available as of most recent major supported (and even unsupported) versions of .NET.

+## What is .NET "Core"?

 .NET Core is a free, open-source, cross-platform framework for building modern applications.
 It supports the development of a wide range of application types including web, mobile, desktop, gaming, IoT, AI, and more.
 It was developed by Microsoft and the .NET community on GitHub.

 It was designed as a brand-new framework, borrowing many concepts of .NET Framework to easy transition and familiarity for developers.
 OWIN, which aimed to decouple the application from the hosting platform by providing a common, agnostic, means of building components.
 It also introduced the concept of a middleware, which is a key part of the pipelining in .NET Core.
 It also provided a separation of concerns between web server communication/support and the application logic.